 Putting together your Medela Freestyle pump parts

 The Medela Freestyle breast pump parts consist of:

 - Breast Shields – Breast shields are also called flanges (or “cones” or “horns”) and they are what you put on your breasts.
 The 24mm and 27mm sizes come standard with the Freestyle, but you might need a different size depending on the size of your nipple (not the size of your breasts).
-If you’re having any pain with pumping, I would consider buying another size – you can buy smaller or larger breast shields on amazon.

 - Valve – The valve is the workhorse pump part – it stretches and releases each time the pump motor pulls at the valve, creating the suction that pulls the milk from your breasts.